How Do I Become a Secondary Humanities and Social Sciences Teacher?

-* Students need to contact the School of Communication, International Studies and Languages to discuss their second learning area within the first year of study.
+* Students need to contact the School of Creative Industries to discuss their second learning area within the first year of study.

 On successful completion of the Master of Teaching (Secondary) you will meet the criteria to apply for registration as a teacher in South Australia and interstate.
 Other criteria may apply.

 - Enrol in and complete Master of Teaching (Secondary)